tgvaughan/MASTER/README.md

 specify birth-death model simulations via that system's XML format.
 This is the most user-friendly option.

-For further information and documentation, please refer to the Hamlet [wiki](http://www.github.com/tgvaughan/MASTER/wiki).
+For further information and documentation, please refer to the MASTER [wiki](http://www.github.com/tgvaughan/MASTER/wiki).

 This software is free (as in freedom).
 It is made available under the